LTC James P. Velesky

 LTC Velesky's operational deployments include Operation Enduring Freedom 2013; Operation Iraqi Freedom II, Forward Operating Base McKenzie and Operation Iraqi Freedon 2008-2009, Diyala and Maysan Provinces, Iraq; and Task Force Eagle, Operation Joint Guardian, Camp Comanche, Tuzla, Bosnia-Herzegovenia.

 LTC Velesky's awards and decorations include the Bronze Star Medal with one Oak Leaf Cluster, Defense Meritorious Service Medal, Meritorious Service Medal with three Oak Leaf Clusters, Air Medal with numeral 3, Army Commendation Medal, Army Achievement Medal with one Oak Leaf Cluster, Armed Forces Expeditionary Medal, and NATO Medal.
 He is a Senior Army Aviator and authorized to wear the Combat Action Badge and Airborne Badge and is also a member of the Order of Saint George (Bronze Award).

 Command Sergeant Major

-CSM McGuire enlisted in the United States Army on 1 February 1983.
-He attended Basic Training at Fort Jackson, SC and Advanced Individual Training at Fort Eustis, VA.
+Command Sergeant Major Schley enlisted in the U.S. Army in 1992 and completed Basic Combat Training at fort Jackson, SC and Advanced Individual Training at Fort Rucker, AL.